-4. Best beaches Cote d'Azur, South France - Villefranche-sur-mer: Plage des Marinières, Plage de la Darse
+4. Best Cote d'Azur beach - Villefranche-sur-mer: Plage des Marinières, Plage de la Darse

 Villefranche-sur-mer, is a picturesque old fishing village located just a few kilometres outside of Nice.
 Compared to other beaches surrounding Nice, the beaches at Villefranche-sur-mer are relatively quiet even in the summer months.
 Plage des Marinières is the main beach and is located at the north end of the bay.
 It stretches for 1 km under the track of the railway line linking Nice to Italy.
 The deep bay off Villefranche was exploited by the French and American navies for many years and is now a popular mooring point for cruise liners.
 The old town and the bay have been used as the setting for many famous films, including Hitchcock’s To Catch a Thief, Never Say Never Again with Sean Connery, The Jewel of the Nile with Michael Douglas and Dirty Rotten Scoundrels with Steve Martin.
 These South France beaches are popular with families and snorkelers (there are plenty of rocky inlets to explore).
 The beaches are lined with some nice cafes and shops.
 The Plage de la Darse beach, South France, is made up of sand and some pebbles and is located behind the main jetty of the harbour of La Darse.

-5. Best South of France beach - St Tropez: Port Grimaud beach, Tahiti plage and Rayol Canadel-sur-mer
+5. best beaches in Cote d'Azur - St Tropez: Port Grimaud beach, Tahiti plage and Rayol Canadel-sur-mer